EVERY TYPE OF INSPECTION TO COVER ALL OF YOUR INSPECTION NEEDS

-If you’re currently looking for a home on long island, or have found your dream home a home inspection should be a no-brainer.
+If you’re currently looking for a home in central North Carolina or have found your dream home a home inspection should be a no-brainer.
 Commonly referred to as Engineers report.
 Our reports go above and beyond association-standardized SOP (Standards of practice).

-It is estimated that up to 80% of all long island sales are contingent on the buyer's inspection!
-You'll be hard-pressed to find any real estate-related expert who doesn't adamantly suggest that you require an inspection prior to purchasing a home.
+It is estimated that up to 80% of all home sales are contingent on the buyer’s inspection!
+You’ll be hard-pressed to find any real estate-related expert who doesn’t adamantly suggest that you require an inspection prior to purchasing a home.

 A seller’s inspection is initiated by the property owner usually prior to listing the property.
 It helps the seller to determine what systems and structures of the property need repair.
 More importantly, it helps the seller and the seller’s agent to accurately represent the home by disclosing damage to prospective buyers (which further helps to curb lawsuits).
 Damage discovered as a result of a seller’s inspection can either be repaired by the seller (to maintain market value) or used as a negotiating tool by both seller and buyer.